nisdis/butter/README.md

 # butter

-A new Flutter project.
+A new Flutter project to vote on images.

-## Getting Started
+Watch this space for more updates.

+### Credits

 For help getting started with Flutter, view our online [documentation](http://flutter.io/).

-# butter
+nissim@tengio.com